oxidane/tmuxomatic/README.md

 With tmuxomatic, you'll never have to manually split, position, or size a pane again.
 And linking the panes to actions is so simple and logical that you probably won't forget it.
 There are no other file format rules to remember, and typically no command line arguments will be necessary.

-Additional examples may be found in the included session files.
+Additional examples may be found in the `examples` folder.
 Other features are listed elsewhere in the documentation and in the source code.

 For a list of command line arguments, run `tmuxomatic --help`.